DiegoPerd/mbulkcopy/README.md

 It means that it creates as many queries as threads parametrized, and those queries filter on the clustered index field trying so as to obtain the same volume of data each one.
 Then it fires them using the sqlbulkcopy .Net fw or oraclebulkcopy from odp.net method.
 As heaps, it "partition" the table with a determinictic function and a module (%%lockres%% in Sql Server and rowid in oracle), and launch each query in one thread.

-We must advice that depending on the amount of thread it is a very resource intensive process and in some cases CPU consumption could rise up to 100% and disk queue length may cause long waits.
+We must advice that depending on the amount of threads it is a very resource intensive process and in some cases CPU consumption could rise up to 100% and disk queue length may cause long waits.

 Because of this, we recommend running on a different server other than the data source and destination.

 Thus, with a structure of 2 networks with two 100mbit network cards in each server, we have achieved 190MB/seg transfer rates.

 You should test it for statistical purposes before thinking on using it in a production environment.